Paleochristian Museum and Necropolis (MNAT)

 6. People with disability certificates (the accompanying person will also have free entrance if the card shows that the person needs assistance)

 8. Groups of students with their teacher who have previously booked

-9. Free entrance on the last Tuesday of every month (between October and June)
+9. Free entrance on the first Sunday of every month (between October and June)